 Just as we reject scent, we deny death.
 In the West, the sick, disable, and elderly are pushed out of the discourse and unseen.
 People don’t want to see the dead and dying because the fantasy of eternal teenagehood shatters in the face of the reality of our existence.
-However, I’m a Death Positive person and a follower of the English Sensualist school of philosophy.
+However, I’m a follower of the English Sensualist school of philosophy.
 I don’t want to bum you out with your wonky nose and impending doom.
 I want to celebrate, as Debre Ollivier called it, “the brevity of time and the immediacy of pleasure”.

 Scented Meditations on Death